-The Jolly Giant Commons has a recreation room with a large screen TV, pool table, video games, and piano.
-It also has a weight room, hot tub and sauna.
+The Jolly Giant Commons has a recreation room with a large screen TV, pool table, video games, a weight room and piano..
 The Creekside Lounge has a large screen TV, pool table, and video games.
 The College Creek Great Room has a fireplace, balcony and large screen TV.
 There are also a tremendous variety of social activities and programming that occurs in the residence halls.
-The Residence Hall Newsletter lists activities designed for students in the residence halls.

 YES!
 A student staff member called a CA or Community Advocate is assigned to each floor, wing or building in every residence hall on campus.
 These students have been hired through a competitive selection process and trained in communication, human resource management and group facilitation.